ecssiah/libgdx-and-jruby/README.md

       ...

-See how neither :left or :right were ever declared before this in the class.
+Notice how neither :left or :right were ever declared before this in the class.
 It doesn't matter to Ruby. @contacts is the number of objects the player's foot sensor is touching.
-If the player is facing left or right and and their feet are not contacting the ground then the frame is set for the correct jump animation.
+If the player is facing left or right and their feet are not contacting the ground then the frame is set for the correct jump animation by checking if @contacts == 0.
 How @contacts is determined will come a little later.

+Player.rb updateMovement:

+    ...

+    if linVel.x.abs > MAX_VELX
+      linVel.set((linVel.x <=> 0) * MAX_VELX, linVel.y)
+    end

+    ...

+Another nice Ruby operator is used here.
+The <=> operator becomes a sign operator when the second argument is 0.
+But you can use it on any two arguments to test which is greater than the other or are they equal all in one check.
+Here it is used to set the sign of the player's velocity based on whether or not the linear velocity in the x direction is positive or negative.

+If you're going to add to this code, remember that the player's draw method is offset so that the player's position is in the center of their body instead of on the lower left.

+Player.rb draw:

+    batch.draw(@frame, @pos.x - @width / 2, @pos.y - @height / 2, @width, @height)

 The setupBody method may seem complicated, but it is just a lot of the same thing over and over.
 This is where the capsule-like box2d body is setup for the player.
 It can easily be changed to setup a body for any entity in the game.
 As a matter of fact, I created the method by swapping a couple things in my setupEntity class for my game.
-I don't think there is much more that needs to be explained in Player.rb that is specific to Ruby.
+I don't think there is much more that needs to be explained in Player.rb with regards to working with Ruby.
 There are plenty of libgdx references if a particular method doesn't make sense.
+The one thing to notice is that the foot sensor is given the number 0 as userData.
+This will be used to check if it is the player's foot hitting the ground instead of their torso or head.

+     @body.createFixture(sensorFixture).setUserData(0)

 Finally, take a look at the slightly simpler "switch" statement that is in the keyDown method.
 In Ruby it is called "case".
-The number of contacts is used again here to make sure the player can't move or jump in the air.
+The number of contacts is used here again to make sure the player can't move or jump in the air.

+Player.rb keyDown:

+    ...

+    if @contacts > 0

+      case keycode

+        when Keys::W, Keys::UP

+          @facing = :back

+        ...

-The two listeners are the last piece.
-The PlayerListener.rb is just more of the same.
-The PlayerContactListener.rb is almost exactly as you'd setup in Java.
+That's it for the player script.
+The two listeners are the last pieces.
+The PlayerListener.rb and PlayerContactListener.rb are almost exactly as you'd setup in Java and don't represent anything different from what has already been done.
+Just copy them from the repository and look them over to make sure you see how they work.
+There are just a couple things about the contact listener that are worth pointing out.

+PlayerContactListener.rb beginContact:

+    ...

     if a.instance_of?(Player)

+      if contact.getFixtureA.getUserData == 0 && b.instance_of?(StaticTiledMapTile)
+        @player.contacts += 1
+      end

+    end

+    ...

-Notice Ruby's version of instanceOf.
+Notice Ruby's instanceOf method.
 This is the general format for testing methods in Ruby.
-The same method is used to determine if the foot sensor has contacted a StaticTiledMapTile.
-Everytime it does the player's number of contacts is increased and then decreased when the contact ends.
-The foot sensor was given the number 0 as a userData object to tag it during collisions.
-This is in the setupBody method of player.
+The same method is used to determine if it has contacted a StaticTiledMapTile.
+We also use the userData we set earlier to make sure we have the foot sensor instead other parts of the player.
+If that is all true then the number of contacts is increased or decreased when the contact ends.

 If you run the completed program with the debugRenderer uncommented you should have a basic working platformer and a player that can climb stairs and jump around on the map.
-Request any clarifications or additions at 08kabbotta80@gmail.com or here.
+Request any clarifications or additions at 08kabbotta80@gmail.com.